-Austria, one of Europe’s most popular holiday destinations, attracts tourists year-round.
-Visitors are drawn as much for the scenic beauty of this Alpine republic’s provinces as they are for splendid cities like Vienna, the historic capital, and beautiful Salzburg, birthplace of Wolfgang Amadeus Mozart.
-See what are the best places to visit in Austria!
+Visitors to Austria are drawn as much for the scenic beauty of this Alpine provinces as they are for splendid cities like the historic capital of Vienna and beautiful Salzburg, birthplace of Mozart.

-A glorious Old Town heart and a lively student vibe make Graz one of Austria’s best-loved and most fun-loving cities.
-Anchored on one seriously attractive Innere Stadt that fuses everything from Renaissance to Gothic to Slavic architectural styles between its cobbled streets and sea of red-tiled roofs, the center here is awash with fascinating historical sites, like the Schlossberg hill, complete with one curious clock tower, and the Styrian Armoury, where a whopping 32,000 guns, swords, suits of armor and more stand testimony to the city’s onetime place on the frontier between the Ottoman Empire and Western Europe.
+A glorious Old Town center and a lively student vibe make Graz one of Austria’s most fun-loving cities.
+The inner square fuses everything from Renaissance to Gothic to Slavic architectural styles between its cobbled streets and sea of red-tiled roofs.
+The city is awash with fascinating historical sites, like the Schlossberg hill, complete with one curious clock tower, and the Styrian Armory, where a whopping 32,000 guns, swords, suits of armor, and more stand testimony to the city’s onetime place on the frontier between the Ottoman Empire and Western Europe.

 5. The Grossglockner